johnpapa/ng-demos/webstorm.md

 Alternatively, install bower globally from the Mac's terminal

+## Create a Bower File
+The `bower.json` file is a manifest describing what bower packages your project will use.

+- Use terminal to create a `bower.json` by typing `bower init`

 ## Tell WebStorm About Bower
 - `CMD SHIFT A` and type `bower`
 - Enter the bower executable's location (e.g. `/usr/local/bin/bower`)
+- Enter the path of the `bower.json`

 ## Install packages via WebStorm
 - `CMD SHIFT A` and type `bower`